bcgov/gwells/openshift/ocp4/migration/README.md

 ### Next Steps
 - [ ] Create a ticket with INFRA to change their reverse proxy for `apps.nrs.gov.bc.ca/gwells` from Pathfinder to Silver
-- [ ] Remove forward proxy on Pathfinder to Silver and convert into a redirect.
+- [ ] Remove reverse proxy on Pathfinder to Silver and convert into a redirect.
 This will make it noticeable to anyone who uses the pathfinder URLs (APIs), and give them a chance to update their URLs.

 ## Migration tools